dwblair/infrapix-mov/README.md

 ## Usage

-You can run the python script to convert to NDVI on the command line.
-The script has the folllowing options:
+You can run the python script to convert NGB or NBG images in a specified input directory to NDVI in a specified output directory by invoking it on the command line.

 ```
 python processNGB.py inputdir outputdir vmin vmax histogramOption